Understanding Early Repayment Charges on Mortgages: A Comprehensive Guide

 Some lenders offer tapered ERCs, where the percentage charge decreases over time.
 For instance, a 5-year fixed-rate mortgage might have an ERC of 5% in the first year, 4% in the second year, and so on.

-- Mortgage early repayment charge
+Mortgage balance × ERC percentage = Estimated early repayment charge

 6. Pros and Cons of Early Mortgage Repayment